mwkorver/lambda-gdal_translate/README.md

 ## Statically Linked `gdal_translate`

-In order for Lambda to be able to run the gdal_translate binary you need build a statically link one on an Amazon Linux instance.
+You should be able to use the gdal_translate binary under /bin.
+However if you want a more recent version you need build a statically linked one on an Amazon Linux instance.

-First, spin up an Amazon Linux instance on Amazon EC2 and execute the following commands:
+First, spin up an Amazon Linux instance on Amazon EC2 and run the following commands:

 ```bash
 $ sudo yum update -y